eclipse-kura/kura/_posts/admin/2017-05-09-directory-layout.md

 /opt/eclpse/kura/kura/log4j.properties
 ```

 The default logger level in this file is set to INFO.
-This level may be modified for the whole application or for a specific bundle as shown in the following example:
+This level may be modified for the whole application or for a specific package as shown in the following example:

 ```
 log4j.logger.org.eclipse.kura=INFO